mpio-be/DE_FIELDWORKER/README.md

 The interface in `\main` is both :
 * a landing page that links to the [DataEntry](https://github.com/mpio-be/DataEntry), [gpxui](https://github.com/mpio-be/gpxui) interfaces and some other web apps.
 * a mapping, viewing and reporting interface.
 The interfaces outside of `\main` are self-contained and can be run independently if needed.

+### How to install and run.

+1. clone this repo locally.
+2. get access to a database (MySQL or MariaDB).
+3. Open your DB and run `Admin/db_structure.SQL`.
+If this has been created for you, go to 4.
+4. Install the required R packages in the `./global.R` files.
+5. Load the [dbo](https://github.com/mpio-be/dbo) package and then run `my.cnf()` to store your db credentials locally.
+6. Within `\main`, run `shiny::runApp('main')` to load the interface.